notrabe/notrabe/README.md

 - ⚡ Fun fact: ...
 -->

 Hi, I'm Evan!
-I'm a software engineer skilled with React.js and Node.js and I'm learning Java.
+I'm a software engineer skilled with MERN and I'm learning Java.
 Here's a little more about me:

 - I'm studying Programming at American Public University and I'm in the last month of Lambda School's full stack web program 🏫
 - I've been playing drums for 15 years and guitar for 9 years 🥁